Review: Erg Chigaga Luxury Desert Tented Camp, Mhamid, Morocco

 We were going to go settle into the tent but sunset was calling.
 We climbed for about 15 minutes up a nearby dune for a sunset in the sand dunes.

-Camp was kind enough to have drinks and snacks brought up to the dunes and we had a picnic under the stars as the day faded to black.
+The camp was kind enough to have drinks and snacks brought up to the dunes and we had a picnic under the stars as the day faded to black.

 The Room: A Whole Tent!

-We walked back to the tent under the stars where we got acquainted with our tent for the next two nights.
+After sunset, we walked back to the tent under the stars where we got acquainted with our tent for the next two nights.

 The tent was indeed a camp style with a portable toilet and bucket shower (of water scooping variety).
 Truthfully, it was more camp than luxury….
 It was a bit dark in the tent, which was powered by generators during most, but not all of the day.
 While the fittings had all the style of “glamping”, most of the structures appeared portable and the walkways were all carpets and not concrete; meaning that sand tended to get everywhere both inside and out of the tent.